Jeff Mallett

 Jeffrey Mallett (born August 7, 1964) is a Canadian entrepreneur and investor.
-He is best known for building internet giant Yahoo!.
+He is best known for building the internet giant Yahoo!.
 Described as Yahoo's "wizard behind the curtains pulling all the levers," Mallett manages a portfolio of Internet, sports, entertainment and real estate investments in the United States, Canada, England, and China.

 Early years

 While living in Victoria, Mallett attended Arbutus Junior High School (Sept 1977 – June 1980) and Mount Douglas Secondary School (Sept 1980 – June 1982), graduating with the "Class of Gold".
 He was a standout athlete playing soccer with Gordon Head Soccer Association and baseball with Gordon Head Baseball Association.
 As a teenager, he played soccer at the University of Victoria.
 He went on to play for one year at San Francisco State University.
 Mallett attended and played varsity soccer at the University of Victoria, Santa Rosa Jr. College, and San Francisco State University.

-Early career
+Career

 At the age of 22, he was running sales, marketing and business development at his parents' telecommunications company, Island Pacific Telephone until it was acquired by telecommunications giant Cable and Wireless in 1987.
 He was an early employee of Reference Software, a company started by then San Francisco State University professor Don Emery.
 The company developed grammar-checking software and was bought by Word Perfect in 1992, where Mallett became head of the global consumer division.

 Before the age of 30, Mallett was vice president and general manager of the consumer products division of Novell, Inc. and a member of Novell's global marketing board, where he was involved with the merger of Novell and WordPerfect Corporation in 1994.